crowdin/mobile-sdk-android/README.md

    </details>

 4. To use this feature you also need to wrap context for your activities.
 See [Setup](#setup).
+5. OAuth redirect URL should match your App scheme.
+For example, for scheme `<data android:scheme="crowdintest" />` redirect URL in Crowdin should be `crowdintest://`

 ## File Export Patterns